introduction and phases

 affect wound healing - nutrition, fluids, smoking

-affect wound healing - diabetes, movement, steroids,
+personal factors that affect wound healing - diabetes,

-alcohol, stress, sun exposure, other factors
+movement, steroids, alcohol, stress, sun exposure, other

 surgical and post operative